im-open/update-pr-comment/README.md

       - uses: actions/checkout@v2

       - name: ''
-        uses: im-open/thisrepo@v1.0.0 # TODO:  fix the action name
+        uses: im-open/update-pr-comment@v1.0.0
         with:
-          input: ''
+          comment-identifier: 'specific-comment-identifier' # this should not change
+          comment-content: |
+            # Comment Content

+            Some Github-flavored markdown for your comment...
 ```

 ## Contributing

 When creating new PRs please ensure:

 1. The action has been recompiled.
 See the [Recompiling](#recompiling) section below for more details.
 2. For major or minor changes, at least one of the commit messages contains the appropriate `+semver:` keywords listed under [Incrementing the Version](#incrementing-the-version).
 3. The `README.md` example has been updated with the new version.
 See [Incrementing the Version](#incrementing-the-version).
 4. The action code does not contain sensitive information.

 ### Recompiling